-- 1 Anyone who operates or decommissions a nuclear installation is obliged to safely manage all radioactive waste arising from that installation at their own cost.
-The obligation to manage and dispose of radioactive waste shall encompass the necessary preliminary activities such as research and geological investigations, as well as the timely provision of a deep geological repository. - 2 The obligation to manage and dispose of radioactive waste is met if: - a. the radioactive waste has been transferred to a deep geological repository and the funds required for the monitoring period and the eventual closure have been secured; - the radioactive waste has been transferred to a waste management installation abroad - 3 If a general licence for a nuclear power plant has been transferred to another licence holder (Article 66 paragraph 2), the previous and the new licence holder shall be responsible for the management of all radioactive waste and spent fuel produced up to the time of transfer of the licence.

-2 The company that was ordered to decommission the nuclear installation may only be liquidated with the prior consent of the Department.
+- Anyone who operates or decommissions a nuclear installation is obliged to safely manage all radioactive waste arising from that installation at their own cost.
+The obligation to manage and dispose of radioactive waste shall encompass the necessary preliminary activities such as research and geological investigations, as well as the timely provision of a deep geological repository. - The obligation to manage and dispose of radioactive waste is met if: - a. the radioactive waste has been transferred to a deep geological repository and the funds required for the monitoring period and the eventual closure have been secured: - b. the radioactive waste has been transferred to a waste management installation abroad - If a general licence for a nuclear power plant has been transferred to another licence holder (Article 66 paragraph 2), the previous and the new licence holder shall be responsible for the management of all radioactive waste and spent fuel produced up to the time of transfer of the licence. - The company responsible for the management of radioactive waste may only be liquidated with the prior consent of the Department.